youwen5/web/routes/math/+three-isomorphism-theorems.typ

   = First isomorphism theorem

-  Recall that we know linear maps are not in generalbijective (i.e. not isomorphisms).
+  Recall that we know linear maps are not in general bijective (i.e. not isomorphisms).
 For any linear map $tau$, the first theorem establishes an isomorphism between its image and its codomain modulo its kernel.